Asian woman in blazer, Black man red shirt smiling in gallery next to art piece

 Museums and art galleries

 Some of the most priceless pieces in the history of art are on display through countless museums and art galleries around the world.
-But it takes more than just an artist to help keep a museum or art gallery up and running.
-Obviously, you need artists to create the beautiful work that ends up in them, but there are thousands of people who make collecting and sharing that art possible.
+However, it takes more than just an artist creating beautiful work to keep a museum or art gallery up and running.
+Thousands of people make collecting and sharing that art possible.

 Visual arts majors work in many different jobs in museums and galleries, where they get to surround themselves with incredible art (and other people who care about incredible art) while going behind the scenes of the art world and making sure those pieces stay safe for future generations to see.
 Jobs for employees of museums and art galleries may include: